 If you are unable to do a permaculture design course, there may be an option to demonstrate an equivalent knowledge and understanding of permaculture through written work, for a small additional fee.

 GAYE AMUS is an environmental educator specialized in early childhood education and is based in Helsinki, Finland.
 She has had 12 years experience working in kindergartens including a Rain or Shine nature kindergarten in Finland.
 Founder of Learning in Nature, she is currently training educators internationally, contributing in conferences, giving seminars and consultation in nature pedagogy and outdoor education.
 Gaye initiated the nature movement for kindergartens and primary schools in Turkey in 2015 with Forest Schools and Forest Kindergarten Leader trainings.
 She pioneered and co-founded the Children in Permaculture project.
 Gaye is a co-author of the book “Earth Care, People Care and Fair Share in Education: The Children in Permaculture Manual” (2018).
+More info on Gaye's website.

 BOOK YOUR PLACE